cleaner-bot/website/docs/rules.md

 - builtin rules, premade rules by the developers  (@everyone pings, basic scam detection, ...)
 - on-the-fly dynamic rules, deployed to combat spam
 - global dynamic rules, combating global spam, scam and threats  (phishing)
-- lua rules  (experimental, only for a small group of people)
+- javascript rules  (in experiment)

 Who is ignored by The Cleaner?